neuml/txtai/docs/pipeline/text/extractor.md

 ![pipeline](../../images/pipeline.png#only-light)
 ![pipeline](../../images/pipeline-dark.png#only-dark)

-The Extractor pipeline is a combination of an embeddings query and an Extractive QA model.
-Filtering the context for a QA model helps maximize performance of the model.
+The Extractor pipeline is a combination of a similarity instance (embeddings or similarity pipeline) to build a question context and a model that answers questions.
+The model can be a prompt-driven large language model (LLM), an extractive question-answering model or a custom pipeline.

 ## Example